Vibrational Polaritons with Broken In-Plane Translational Symmetry: Discussion

 \section{Discussion}

-In an effort to better understand how the bright and the dark modes can mix with each other when the in-plane molecular density distribution becomes inhomogeneous, we further study the photonic weight distribution among the eigenstates in the VSC systems with broken in-plane translational symmetry.
+In an effort to better understand how the cavity modes at different $\kp$ values can mix with each other when the in-plane molecular density distribution becomes inhomogeneous, we further study the photonic weight distribution among the eigenstates in the VSC systems with broken in-plane translational symmetry.

 Fig. \ref{fig:distr_eigen} quantifies the weight distribution of the $\kp = 0$ cavity photon mode among the VSC eigenstates in a few different 1D systems.
+Because our numerical calculations use discretized $\kp$ ($= 2\pi l /L_x$), the $\kp = 0$ cavity photon mode refers to the case when $l=\pm 1$.
 The homogeneous limit (black) is compared against the three Gaussian distributions discussed in Fig. \ref{fig:1d_gaussian}: the distributions with Gaussian widths $\sigma = 0.45$ mm (brown), $\sigma = 0.35$ mm (red), and $\sigma = 0.25$ mm (orange).
 For each case, the photon weights of different eigenstates are ranked in the ascend order.
 In the homogeneous limit, more than 99\% of the eigenstates contain zero $\kp = 0$ photonic contribution, demonstrating a sharp separation between the bright (or polaritonic) and the dark modes.
-By contrast, when $\sigma = 0.25$ mm, about 8\% of the eigenstates contain a non-zero $\kp = 0$ photonic contribution.
-Clearly, with a reduced Gaussian width (or an increased density inhomogeneity), more eigenstates contain a non-zero contribution of the $\kp = 0$ cavity photon mode.
+For results corresponding to the Gaussian distributions, when the Gaussian width is reduced (or with an increased density inhomogeneity), more eigenstates contain a non-zero contribution of the $\kp = 0$ cavity photon mode.
 This trend agrees with the increased polariton linewidths (i.e., more side polariton peaks) as observed in Fig. \ref{fig:1d_gaussian}.
+Especially, when $\sigma = 0.25$ mm, more than 10\% of the eigenstates contain a non-zero $\kp = 0$ photonic contribution.

-Previous experiments have indeed indicated the possibility of preparing the so-called gray states, i.e., a large amount of dark modes containing a non-zero photonic contribution, using materials with large energy disorder \cite{Son2022,George2024}.
+Previous experiments have indeed indicated the possibility of preparing the so-called gray states, i.e., a large number of dark modes containing a non-zero photonic contribution, using materials with large energy disorder \cite{Son2022,George2024}.
 However, our manuscript has demonstrated a very universal engineering technique, i.e., changing the molecular in-plane density distribution without altering the intrinsic properties of molecules, to achieve similar goals with the mechanism of in-plane translational symmetry breaking.